-Erdogan also said that “the European Union needs to keep its promises,” presumably a reference to the €6 billion that Turkey’s Foreign Minister claimed the E.U. “has not even paid half of.”
-On 4 June, the European Commission proposed a €485 million “top-up,” on top of the outstanding amount agreed in the E.U.-Turkey Statement 2016.
-Turkey’s Government is not satisfied with the increased monetary support which circumvents the Government, going directly to aid organisations.
+Erdogan also said, “the European Union needs to keep its promises,” presumably a reference to the €6 billion that Turkey’s Foreign Minister claimed that the E.U. “has not even paid half of.”
+On June 4th, the European Commission proposed a €485 million “top-up,” on top of the outstanding amount agreed in the E.U.-Turkey Statement 2016.
+Turkey’s leadership is not satisfied with the increased monetary support which circumvents the government, going directly to aid organizations.
 Funds will be used to extend two existing programmes.
 The first is the Emergency Social Safety Net, which provides financial assistance to refugees.
 The second is the Conditional Cash Transfers for Education programme that helps children attend school.
 However, the European Union’s most recent response fails to address some fundamental concerns.

 Tensions are rising between Turkish people and Syrian Refugees.
 Some people have taken their protest online, using anti-immigrant hashtags to share their views.
-Two examples include, #SuriyelilerDefoluyor and #UlkemdeSuriyeliIstemiyorum which translate to “Syrians get the hell out” and “I don’t want Syrians in my country”, respectively.
-A study conducted by Kadir Has University showed that among participants, “discontent with the presence of Syrian refugees in Turkey” increased by 57.7 per cent in 2016 to 67.7 per cent in 2019.
+Two examples include, #SuriyelilerDefoluyor and #UlkemdeSuriyeliIstemiyorum which translate to “Syrians get the hell out” and “I don’t want Syrians in my country,” respectively.
+A study conducted by Kadir Has University showed that among participants “discontent with the presence of Syrian refugees in Turkey” increased from 57.7% in 2016 to 67.7% in 2019.
 There is growing concern that these anti-immigrant views may evolve into violence.
 Immediate intervention is needed to deescalate the situation.

 A common belief among members of the host community is that Syrian refugees are “stealing” their jobs.
-The study by the Hacettepe University Migration and Politics Research Centre found that 56.1 per cent of respondents agreed with the statement “Syrians take our jobs.”
-According to CBS News, the Turkish Government does not grant many work permits to Syrians, leading them to seek work illegally for significantly less than a local laborer.
+The study by the Hacettepe University Migration and Politics Research Centre found that 56.1% of respondents agreed with the statement that “Syrians take our jobs.”
+According to CBS News, the Turkish government does not grant many work permits to Syrians, leading them to seek work illegally for significantly less than a local laborer.
 This is likely a catalyst for rising tensions between locals and Turkey’s growing refugee community.

 The global pandemic has only exacerbated current vulnerabilities in the system.
-The Economist, reports that 70% of Turkey’s Syrian refugees are “poor” or “nearly poor.”
-The Economist reported that because many refugees work without a legal work permit, many will be ineligible for compensation and unemployment benefits.
+The Economist reports that 70% of Turkey’s Syrian refugees are “poor” or “nearly poor.”
+It reported that because many refugees work without a legal work permit, many will be ineligible for compensation and unemployment benefits.
 Financial insecurity and rising tensions among the host community have created an environment where Syrian refugees are increasingly unable to meet their basic needs and more vulnerable to violence.

 The ECB is owned by the 27 national central banks of the European Union Member States.
 The Governing Council is the main decision-making body and includes the governors of the national central banks of the 19 eurozone countries.
 However, the ECB and Central Banks are independent institutions that cannot be influenced by outside forces such as Governments or E.U. institutions.
 Article 130, of the Treaty on the European Union, prohibits the European Union from influencing the ECB.
 The EU-Turkey Agreement 2016 revived Turkey’s accession process to join the European Union.
 In the future, if Turkey does become a member of the European Union it would be highly unlikely to have a seat on the Governance Council, because it has its own currency, the Turkish lira (₺).